prasanna2019/flight-data-analysis/README.md

-This is a flight data analysis project

-Goals of this project:
+# ✈️ Flight Data Analysis Project

-•	Get flight data from external API.
+A project focused on collecting, processing, and analyzing flight data from an external API.

+---

+## 🎯 Project Goals

+- 📥 Retrieve flight data from an external API
-•	Clean and transform the data.
+- 🛠️ Clean and transform raw data

-•	Perform analysis and visualise flight data.
+- 📊 Perform analysis and visualize trends in flight data

+---

-Technologies used:
+## 🛠️ Technologies Used

-•	Pandas for data engineering.

-•	Matplotlib and seaborn for visualisation.
+- **Pandas** – Data cleaning and transformation
+- **Matplotlib** & **Seaborn** – Data visualization

+---